Become a Contributor

 Interviews have always been a vital part of KJ.

-We prefer direct Q & A format, but also welcome profiles.
+We prefer direct Q & A format, but also welcome profiles of up to 3000 words.

 submissions@kyotojournal.org